dmauser/azure-gateway-lb/README.md

 ### Provider

-You can provision both Consumer and Provider in the same Subscription.
-In case you want to do it separated Subscription change your active subscription as shown:
+You can provision both Consumer and Provider in the same Azure subscription.
+In case you want to do both environments separated, your can set separated subscriptions as shown below:

 ```bash
 az login